As a developer, the better you understand your tools, the more productive you get.

 In the series, I’m going to cover some essential and helpful tips and tricks based on our daily usage scenarios, to help you to get the most out of Android Studio.

 Key concept: Mouseless-Driven Developement

 An over-dependence on using your mouse while coding can have results of being lower productivity.
 That is why that we emphasize the Mouseless-Drive Development.
 Try to use the keyboard shortcut as much as possible can help you be more productive.
 The keyboard shortcuts in this article are based on default keymaps on MacOS.
+Linux and Windows equivalents can be found here.
 And I use the following symbols to represent key.

 - ⌘ = Command Key

 - ⌥ = Option (Alt) Key

 During the time we develop a great Android app, we may spend more time nagivating in our code than you can image, so I choose Navigation as the first topic in this series.
 Let’s get started to learn how to navigate code efficiently.

 The most wild and powerful search from your entire project.
 If you don’t have any idea how to find the thing you want, just type double SHIFT to search everywhere.

 The Shortcut keys for Navigate -> File / Class / Symbo are [⌘ + ⇧ + O] / [⌘ + O] / [⌘ + ⌥ + O] respeatively.
 You can browse any file in your project, such Java file, xml layout, drawable, string resource file…etc. Or if you know that is a class or symbol in advance, please use

 Navigate -> File Structures.This will list all the constants, instance / static variables, methods, inner classes…etc in the file.
 I usually use this to jump to a specific methods in a class file.